 The State of California Street and Highways Code Section 22500 requires an annual review of the assessments levied by the assessment districts formed under the 1972 Act.
-In order to levy and collect special assessments within the districts, Engineer's Reports must be prepared, which provide details on the improvements that are maintained and the estimated budgets for each district.
+In order to levy and collect special assessments within the districts, Engineer's Report must be prepared, which provide details on the improvements that are maintained and the estimated budgets for the District.

-On May 1, 2019, the City Council adopted Resolutions No. 2019-015, to initiate the proceedings to levy and collect assessments for the District for Fiscal Year 2019-20, appointed Spicer Consulting Group, LLC as the engineer of record, and ordered the preparation of an Engineer's Report for the District.
+On May 1, 2019, the City Council adopted Resolution No. 2019-016 to initiate the proceedings to levy and collect assessments for the District for Fiscal Year 2019-20, appointed Spicer Consulting Group, LLC as the engineer of record, and ordered the preparation of an Engineer's Report for the District.

-Attached to this report is the preliminary Engineer's Report (the "Report") for the District, which include a detailed description of the existing improvements within the District, the estimated maintenance costs, the methods of assessment apportionment, and diagrams showing the boundaries.
+Attached to this report is the preliminary Engineer's Report for the District, which include a detailed description of the existing improvements within the District, the estimated maintenance costs, the methods of assessment apportionment, and diagrams showing the boundaries of the District.
 The report also provides analyses of the District's financial status.

-Adoption of the recommended resolution will declare the City's intent to levy and collect Fiscal Year 2019-20 assessments, approve the Report, and set a public hearing for June 19, 2019, at which time the City Council may approve the annual assessments and order the levy of assessments within the District.
+Adoption of the recommended resolution will declare the City's intent to levy and collect Fiscal Year 2019-20 assessments, approve the preliminary Engineer's Report, and set a public hearing for June 19, 2019, at which time the City Council may approve the annual assessments and order the levy of assessments within the District.